matthewhand/gpt-terminal-plus/README.md

 ## Features

-- **Local and Remote System Administration**: Manage your systems with ease, whether they're next door or across the globe.
+- **Comprehensive System Administration**: Local and remote system management capabilities, now including AWS SSM support for seamless cloud infrastructure integration.
-- **Coding with VSCode Integration**: Review and edit code with the convenience of launching VSCode directly from the app.
+- **Enhanced Coding Experience**: Leverage VSCode integration for convenient code reviews and edits directly from the terminal.
-- **Multi-Environment Configuration**: Tailor the app's settings for different environments with custom configuration files.
+- **Flexible Configuration**: Customize settings for different environments with easy-to-use configuration files.
-- **Debug Mode**: Activate detailed logging for in-depth troubleshooting and development.
+- **Debug Mode**: Detailed logging for advanced troubleshooting and development insights.

 ## Example Use Cases

-- Perform system administration tasks on local and remote hosts via SSH.
+- Administer systems locally or remotely, including cloud instances via SSH and AWS SSM.
-- Edit and review code changes by launching VSCode directly from the terminal.
+- Edit and review code changes using the integrated VSCode functionality.
-- Run applications and automate workflows on your local machine.
+- Automate workflows and run applications on local and remote machines.
-- Develop and test plugins or software components in a local environment.
+- Develop, test, and deploy software components in diverse environments.

 ## Configuration

-The application can be configured for various environments using the `config/*.json` files.
-For enabling debug mode and other specific settings, the `.env` file is used.
+Configure the application using the `config/*.json` files.
+Use the `.env` file for specific settings like debug mode.

 ## Getting Started

-To get started with `gpt-terminal-plus`, clone the repository and follow the setup instructions for your environment.

 ### Prerequisites

-- Node.js and npm installed.
+- Node.js and npm.
-- Access to local or remote systems via SSH (for system administration features).
+- Access to local, remote, or cloud systems via SSH or AWS SSM.

 ### Installation

 1. Clone the repository.
-2. Navigate to the cloned directory and run `npm install` to install dependencies.
+2. Run `npm install` in the cloned directory.
-3. Configure your environment settings in the `config/default.json` or create a specific environment file like `config/production.json`.
+3. Set up environment settings in `config/default.json` or environment-specific files.
-4. If necessary, create a `.env` file for additional settings like enabling debug mode.
+4. Optionally, create a `.env` file for debug mode and other settings.

 ### Running the Application

-- Start the application with `npm start`.
+- Use `npm start` for production.
-- For development purposes, you can use `npm run start:dev` to start the application with nodemon, which will watch for file changes.
+- For development, `npm run start:dev` starts the app with nodemon.

 ## Contributing

-Contributions are welcome!
-We use Jest for test-driven development, so please ensure that new features come with adequate test coverage.
-Feel free to open issues or submit pull requests to improve the application.
+Contributions, issues, and feature requests are welcome.
+We follow test-driven development with Jest.

 ## TODO

-- [x] Publish code to github
-- [ ] Add AWS SSM remote handler
+- [x] AWS SSM remote handler integration and testing.
-- [ ] Add some examples of usage like chatgpt logs and/or screenshots
+- [ ] Update usage examples with logs/screenshots.
+- [ ] Further enhancements and feature additions.

 ## Donation